metagenomics/submg/README.md

 3 - Create a template config file using:
 ```
-submg-cli makecfg --outfile /path/to/your/config.yaml --submit_samples 2 --submit_paired_end_reads 2 --submit_assembly --submit_bins
+submg-cli makecfg --outfile /path/to/your/config.yaml --submit_samples 2 --submit_paired_end_reads 2 --submit_assembly --submit_bins --coverage_from_bam
 ```
 4 - Fill out the config file (it contains explanations and examples for each line)

-5 - Submit your data to the development server using:
+5 - Do a test submission of to the [ENA Development Service](#ena-development-service):
 ```
 submg-cli submit --config /path/to/your/config.yaml --staging_dir /path/to/empty/directory1 --logging_dir /path/to/empty/directory2 --submit_samples --submit_reads --submit_assembly --submit_bins
 ```
-6 - If there are no errors, create a study object through the web interface of the [ENA production server](https://www.ebi.ac.uk/ena/submit/webin/login)
+6 - If there are no errors, create a study object through the web interface of the [ENA production service](https://www.ebi.ac.uk/ena/submit/webin/login)

 7 - Submit your data to the production server using
 ```